 We welcome submissions from students, practitioners, scholars, and experts from the intelligence, military, and law enforcement communities, as well as from government, academia, and the private sector.

 Please review our Submission Guidelines before you submit your manuscript

 Articles should be approximately 3,000 words.
 Occasionally, we publish longer pieces depending on the context and advanced notification.
-Please review the Submission Guidelines, including our Footnote Guide: http://scholarcommons.usf.edu/jss/submissionguidelines.html
+Please review the Submission Guidelines, ensuring your manuscript includes endnotes and complies with the formatting requirements: https://scholarcommons.usf.edu/jss/submissionguidelines.html

 Where to Submit